Cape Town Begins Construction of First Solar Plant; City Aims for Energy Independence From Eskom

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!

-Hill-Lewis explained that with Eskom posing a major threat to the economy, he wanted to secure and protect the city and its residents by ensuring they could produce their own power.
+Hill-Lewis explained that with Eskom posing a major economic threat, he wanted to secure and protect the city and its residents by ensuring they could produce their own power.

-The solar power was also considerably cheaper than the energy regulator.
+Solar power was also considerably cheaper than that of the energy regulator.

 The project, which is expected to be completed by next year, will add up to 10 megawatts of power to the grid.
 It will also have a battery that can store five megawatts for when there isn’t sun so that the grid still gets power.